axiros/misc_transcrypt/doc/kendo/ch7_routing.md

  1. Comp1 at app's #main
  1. Comp2 at comp1's #sub

-but, as a complication, anticipating that the #sub mountpoint will only be available when Comp1 has the data we want the Comp2 instantiation & mounting only be done once Comp1 has that data.
+**but, as a complication, anticipating that the #sub mountpoint will only be available when Comp1 has the data we want the Comp2 instantiation & mounting only be done once Comp1 has that data(!)**

 How do we do that.
 I think only the component itself can know if the subs can be instantiated in sync (like: app knows that top can be instantiated right away) or if data is missing.